 Meaning

-“Golf has an ambivalent relationship with the environment.
+The message behind “Golf has an ambivalent relationship with the environment.
 On one hand, it’s a great preserver of open spaces.
 Golf doesn’t pave the world – it helps to green the world.
-But the downside is, it uses a lot of fertilizer, pesticides and water.” presents a viewpoint centered on love.
-It implies that love can be found in unexpected places and encourages us to remember that emotional closeness takes time.
+But the downside is, it uses a lot of fertilizer, pesticides and water.” revolves around love.
+It suggests that love deepens through honesty and openness, making it relatable to many people's experiences.

 Theme